liluhao/liluhao/README.md

 - 🔭 I'm a **Golang** development engineer
 - 🌱 I'm currently learning **microservicest**
-- 📖 I am currently reading 《Design and implementation of the go language》
+- 📖 I am currently reading 《Design And Implementation Of The Go Language》
-- 📝 I regulary write technical articles for <a href="https://blog.csdn.net/Superman_peng">csdn</a>
+- 📝 I regulary write technical articles for <a href="https://blog.csdn.net/weixin_52690231">csdn</a>
 - 💬 ask me about anything, i am happy to help
-- ⚡ My hobbies are dancing and running
+- ⚡ My hobbies are playing guitar and playing football

 **Things I code with**